10 MINUTES WITH… Annick Ireland

 We actually launched with about 60 brands (we’re now at around 90), so we were lucky to have so many great brands from the start.
 And we were delighted that Watson & Wolfe joined us right from the get-go!

-Luxury brands have been at the forefront of the fashion movement for decades, but now luxury vegan fashion is making it's mark too, where the emphasis is not only on superior quality and cruelty free, but where ethics and sustainability are also a huge consideration too.
+Luxury brands have been at the forefront of the fashion movement for decades.
+Now, luxury vegan fashion is making its mark, too, where the emphasis is not only on superior quality and cruelty-free but also on ethics and sustainability, which are also huge considerations.

-100%, there’s been a big increase in the levels of interest and engagement with ethical and sustainable fashion from a consumer perspective.
-It’s driven by a few things coming together – the increasing urgency of climate change issues; an increasing awareness of the damage caused to animals, people and the environment by industrial animal farming; and the same for fast fashion.
+100%, there’s been a significant increase in the levels of interest and engagement with ethical and sustainable fashion from a consumer perspective.
+It’s driven by a few things coming together – the increasing urgency of climate change issues, an increasing awareness of the suffering caused to animals, and damage to people and the environment by industrial animal farming and fast fashion.

-What we’ve also seen at the same time, and it’s related, is the launch of lots of new high-end fashion brands in the ethical and sustainable space, so the choice that consumers now have is fantastic.
+What we’ve also seen at the same time, and it’s related, is the launch of many new high-end fashion brands in the ethical and sustainable space, so consumers now have a fantastic choice.

-The materials have just got better and better too.
-If you look at the vegan leathers used by brands like Watson & Wolfe, Good Guys Don’t Wear Leather, and HOZEN, to name just three examples, the quality is incredible, it’s better than animal leather.
-And these brands are using so many great renewable, sustainable sources, with leather made from bio-oils, apple skins, pineapple leaves.
+The materials have just got better and better, too.
+The quality is incredible if you look at the vegan leathers used by brands like Watson & Wolfe, Ross Oliver, and MIOMOJO, to name just three examples.
+It’s better than animal leather.
+These brands use great renewable, sustainable sources, including leather from bio-oils, apple skins, and pineapple leaves.

 Do you think the current situation with the Covid 19 pandemic will result in more people moving to a plant-based lifestyle and making more ethical purchasing decisions?

 I do, absolutely.
-It’s accelerating the speed at which people are linking up the choices they make about what they purchase and consume, with the effect those have on the environment.
-And that includes the damage inflicted on ecosystems not just by animal agriculture for food, but also by fast fashion, and fashion that includes animal products.
+It’s accelerating the speed at which people are linking up the choices they make about what they purchase and consume with the effect those have on the environment.
+That includes the damage inflicted on ecosystems not just by animal agriculture for food but also by fast fashion and fashion that provides for animal products.

-We need to ditch leather not just because of the animal cruelty involved, but because it’s the single most environmentally harmful material in fashion (followed closely by silk, inorganic cotton and wool – see the 2017 Pulse of Fashion Report).
-It results in huge amounts of deforestation and habitat loss, which brings animals and humans closer and closer together, and facilitates the spread of viruses like COVID 19 (and there are many more scary viruses out there that can make the leap next).
-The trade in wild animal skins like snake and crocodile does the same thing.
+We need to ditch leather not just because of the animal cruelty involved but because it’s the most environmentally harmful material in fashion (followed closely by silk, inorganic cotton and wool – see the 2018 Pulse of Fashion Report).
+It results in vast amounts of deforestation and habitat loss, bringing animals and humans closer and closer together and facilitating the spread of viruses like COVID-19 (and many more scary viruses out there that could leap next).
+The wild animal skin trade, which includes snakes and crocodiles, does the same thing.

-And fast fashion – whatever the materials used – is depleting the earth’s natural, finite resources at a speed at which they can’t be renewed, contributing to climate change through hefty carbon emissions from manufacturing, and creating pollution and landfill.
-All these things are interlinked – global warming causes habitat loss through desertification and flooding, landfill causes habitat loss, farming the raw materials causes habitat loss, a warmer climate facilitates a greater spread of diseases.
-It’s a complex chain but a light is finally being shone on it.
-And it’s all fed by consumer choices and consumer demand, which I’m very hopeful we will see changing.
+Whatever materials are used, fast fashion depletes the earth’s natural, finite resources at a speed that can’t be renewed.
+This contributes to climate change through hefty carbon emissions from manufacturing and creates pollution and landfill.
+All these things are interlinked – global warming causes habitat loss through desertification and flooding, landfill causes habitat loss, farming raw materials cause habitat loss, and a warmer climate facilitates a greater spread of diseases.
+It’s a complex chain, but a light is finally shining on it.
+It’s all fed by our choices and demands, which I’m very hopeful we will see change.

-We set up Watson & Wolfe as we feel men are under-represented in this sector.
-Would you agree and do you think the tide is turning?
+We set up Watson & Wolfe because we feel men are under-represented in this sector.
+Would you agree?
+Do you think that is changing?

-I do agree, and I think that’s largely because there was just less demand out there.
-But I think that’s definitely changing – we only have a small men’s offering so far across bags, shoes and accessories, and we haven’t been actively marketing to men, but we’ve had strong sales of our men’s products, which I think is because they’re really searching for beautiful, high quality items that are also ethical and sustainable, and they’re harder to find.
+I do agree, and I think that’s mainly because there was just less demand out there.
+But I think that’s definitely changing – we only have a small men’s offering across bags, shoes and accessories, and we haven’t been actively marketing to men.
+Still, we’ve had strong sales of our men’s products, which I think is because they’re really searching for beautiful, high-quality items that are also ethical and sustainable, and they’re more challenging to find.

 We’re seeing several brands expand out from women’s shoes and bags to include men’s ranges now, and there are also lots of new men’s brands launching all the time, particularly in sustainable clothing, so I’m hopeful there will be a much better choice available soon.

 There are so many exciting new vegan brands out there!
-Some of my favourites are Humans Are Vain and BeFlamboyant, who both make gorgeous sustainable trainers; and we’ve just welcomed new brand Alkeme Atelier to the site, who make the most beautiful women’s handbags and accessories.
+Some of my favourites are Minuit sur Terre and Bahé, who both make gorgeous sustainable trainers.
+We’ve also just welcomed Thalie to the site, who makes the most beautiful women’s handbags.

-I also love our new swimwear collection, including Swedish brand Syvende; and our new Eyewear collection, including Pala Eyewear.
-All of these brands, like Watson & Wolfe, have sustainability built into their business from day 1 and they’re always thinking about what else they can do to be more sustainable and give back, which is brilliant.
+I also love our swimwear collection, including French brand Olly; and the Eyewear collectio by Bird Eyewear.
+All of these brands, like Watson & Wolfe, have sustainability built into their business from day one, and they’re always thinking about what else they can do to be more sustainable and give back, which is brilliant.

-We’ll be welcoming lots of new brands to the store over the next couple of months, so watch this space!
+We’ll welcome many new brands to the store over the next few months, so watch this space!

 What have you been cooking in lockdown?

-It’s great being vegan in lockdown, as it’s been relatively easy to get all the good basics in, which for me is a ton of organic brown basmati rice, and every type of bean available!
-I’ve been doing lot of big pots of soup, stews and curries, and now that the weather has got so lovely, things like falafel and substantial salads with everything thrown in them.
-I also love treat meals like vegan hot dogs (Moving Mountains are my favourite), burgers (Frys) and ice creams for hot days (vegan Cornettoes and even vegan Magnum Almonds!)
+It’s excellent being vegan in lockdown, as it’s been relatively easy to get all the good basics, which for me is a ton of organic brown basmati rice and every type of bean available!
+I’ve been doing a lot of big pots of soup, stews, and curries, and now that the weather is so lovely, I'm making things like falafel and substantial salads with everything thrown in them.
+I also enjoy meals like vegan hot dogs (Moving Mountains are my favourite), burgers (Frys) and ice creams for hot days (vegan Cornettos and even vegan Magnum Almonds!)

 What are your favourite cookbooks?